michael34435/docker-foswiki/README.md

 # docker-foswiki, with Solr and NatSkin

 ## Why I created this dockerfile?
 I finally got tired of the dependancy issues of Foswiki on RedHat so I modified michael34435/docker-foswiki.
 The goal of this release is to have a stable version that runs foswiki with all the perl modules required for foswiki to run almost any Plugin.
-Is is served by nginx.
+It is served by nginx.
 Alpinelinux minimizes the size of the container, the total size for this image is `400MB`.

 A `docker-compose` file is also available in order to have a complete Foswiki + Solr faceted search application.